anuj0721/Videotube/Readme.md

 Videotube is a complex backend project built with Node.js, Express.js, MongoDB, Mongoose, JWT, bcrypt, and more.
 It serves as the backbone for a video hosting website similar to YouTube, equipped with features like user authentication, video upload, like/dislike, comments, subscriptions, and more.

+The Videotube project includes a powerful aggregation pipeline designed to extract relevant information from the MongoDB database.
+This pipeline is crafted to efficiently process and transform data, providing valuable insights for various functionalities within the video hosting platform.

 ## Technologies Used

 - Node.js